 Insight of Fuchsia

-- Use of Node.js on operating system ensures application to run on the phone, tablets as well as IoT devices.
+- The use of Node.js on the operating system ensures application to run on the phone, tablets, and IoT devices.

 - The development language of this operating system is Dart, Go, Rust, C, C++.